shagu/ericmauser.de/content/welcome.md

 ## Welcome
 My name is Eric and I'm a software developer.
-I started using linux in 2002 and since became a linux- and opensource enthusiast.
+I started using linux in the late 90's and since became a linux- and opensource enthusiast.
 I have a passion for retro games, for which I write scripts, mods and addons.
 I also enjoy doing website development and graphic design, even without being good at it.

 I work as an embedded software engineer in Stuttgart (Germany) where I create yocto-based embedded linux distributions.
 I monitor and patch vulnerabilities to keep things secure, and port software to different hardware plattforms.
 And of course, I do a lot of shell scripting and software automation.